From hiking and cycling in state parks to indoor climbing and relaxing in spas… health and fitness fanatics in Las Vegas have the world at their feet

 Hikers who want to push themselves can sign up with the 52 Peak Club, organisers of up to 90 hikes a month.
 The founder, experienced hiker Branch Whitney, has lived in Vegas for more than 30 years.
 His must-do peaks?
 'If you're staying in summer, Fletcher Peak (the trail passes by 1,000-year-old bristlecone pines), and in winter it has to be Fortification Hill, which has the best views of any summit around Las Vegas – you'll see Lake Mead and the snowcapped peaks of Mount Charleston.'

-For spa lovers, you have one of the cities most fêted wellness hotspots on your doorstep: the plush, two-storey Spa at Mandarin Oriental (one of only 30 in the world to recevie the coveted Forbes Five-Star award).
+For spa lovers, you have one of the cities most fêted wellness hotspots on your doorstep: the plush, two-storey Spa at Mandarin Oriental (one of the world's best spas with the highly coveted Forbes Five-Star award).
 It offers an array of diversions, with 16 treatment rooms, an ice fountain, vitality pool, hamman, and fitness classes ranging from yoga to Pilates.

 The Spa's resident personal trainer and yoga instructor Mary Jane Kleiman is on hand to personalise your workouts, and runs regular complimentary classes.
 'There is such a diversity of fitness options within Las Vegas,' says Kleiman, 'from trapeze yoga to pole-dancing classes, CrossFit and everything in between.'